Marmare314/numbify/src/lib.typ

 #import "util.typ": *

-/// Concatenate two counter-like objects.
+/// Concatenate two counters.
-/// The state can be obtained using `counter-at()`.
+/// The state of the resulting counter, obtained by `counter-at()`,
+/// is an array of both states.
 ///
-/// - counter-1 (counter-like):
+/// - counter-1 (counter-like, numbify-counter):
-/// - counter-2 (counter-like):
+/// - counter-2 (counter-like, numbify-counter):
 /// -> numbify-counter
 #let concat-counter(counter-1, counter-2) = {
   (
     id: NUMBIFY-OBJECT-ID,
     op: "concat",
-    counter-1: from-counter-like(counter-1),
+    counter-1: from-counter-like-or-numbify(counter-1),
-    counter-2: from-counter-like(counter-2)
+    counter-2: from-counter-like-or-numbify(counter-2)
   )
 }

-/// Slice a counter-like object.
+/// Slices a range of levels from a counter.
-/// The state can be obtained using `counter-at()`.
+/// The state of the resulting counter can be obtained using `counter-at()`.
 ///
 /// - end (integer, none): The end-level of the slice (inclusive).
-If none, the slice goes to the last level of the counter.
+///   If `none`, the slice goes to the last level of the counter.
 /// - start (integer): The start-level of the slice.
 /// - counter (counter-like):
 /// -> numbify-counter
 #let slice-counter(counter, end, start: 1) = {
-  assert(1 <= start, message: "the start level must be at least 1") if end != none {
+  assert(1 <= start, message: "start must be at least 1") if end != none {
-    assert(start <= end, message: "the start level must be less than or equal to the end level") }
+    assert(start <= end, message: "start must be less than or equal to end") }

   (